-This Survey encompasses the assets and liabilities of the other financial corporations (investment funds, pension funds, insurance companies, investment funds management companies and pension funds management companies), preliminary classified by institutional sectors.
+This Survey encompasses the assets and liabilities of the other financial corporations (investment funds, pension funds, insurance companies, financial leasing institutions, financial institutions, investment funds management companies and pension funds management companies), preliminary classified by institutional sectors.
 Within each sector the assets and the liabilities are classified according to the standard definition of financial instruments.